Constant Velocity (CV) Joints

 Next time I'll remember to wear latex gloves!

-There are two lengths to these bolts - Muir mentions the "newer 1mm shorter" replacement type and so does Bentley, so I'm guessing that the older type had a touch of interference (the tail just pokes through the hole) - and they made them a little shorter and changed the head at the same time.
+There are two lengths to these bolts - Muir mentions the "newer 1mm shorter" replacement type and so does Bentley, so I'm guessing that the older type had a touch of interference (the bolt pokes out through the hole a little) - and they made them a little shorter and changed the head at the same time.
 The "new" short ones fit in the older cars no problem according to Muir.

 Question - There's a set of six bolts on both ends of the axle, four sets altogether.
 I only disconnected the one's on the tranny end when I did the tranny job.